derivia/study-notes/notes/WEB.md

 * [ ] [The value of consistent design](https://www.invisionapp.com/inside-design/consistent-design/)

 ### Spacing

-Learn how to use space in your design.

 * [ ] [Space in Design Systems](https://medium.com/eightshapes-llc/space-in-design-systems-188bcbae0d62)
 * [ ] [How to use spacing margin and spacing in design](https://visme.co/blog/how-to-properly-use-margins-and-spacing-in-design/)